-Determining the Right Parse and Tree
+Determining the Right Scope-Resolved MRS

-To implement the code for choosing the right tree, we’re going to create a new class that will be the main entry point into the whole system.
+To implement the code for choosing the right scope-resolved MRS, we’re going to create a new class that will be the main entry point into the whole system.
 It is called UserInterface and its main method is interact_once().
-Each call to that method does a single “command/response” interaction with the system.
-It uses the code we wrote in the previous topic to convert the phrase to MRS, and then generate the trees for the MRS. It then iterates through all of them and solves them using solve_mrs_tree() which solves the tree using the approach we saw in the Conjunctions topic:
+Each call to that method does a single “command/response” interaction with the system mostly using code we’ve already written.
+Here’s a summary of its logic:

 class UserInterface(object):